-Tahoe Trails are organized a few different ways on this site.
-They are assigned a geographical quadrant (north, south, east, west).
-They’re identified by their more specific starting locations within each quadrant.
-They’re categorized as being either a family fun hike (i.e. short trail that’s less than 5 miles), day hike (5-12 miles), or multi-day hike (12+ miles).
-Lastly, the trails are grouped according to their activity and quadrant (i.e. hike south tahoe or xc ski south tahoe).
-To find the right trail for you, use the links on this page, the drop-down menu on the header, or the corresponding (search words) located on the sidebar and footer.
+Tahoe Trails are organized multiple ways on this site.
+Primarily, they’re grouped according to their quadrant and activity (South Tahoe Hiking, North Tahoe Cross-Country Skiing, East Tahoe Snowshoeing, etc…).
+A menu of these links are found on the header, sidebar, and footer.
+All Tahoe Trails are grouped (tagged) according to their geographical quadrant (North Tahoe, South Tahoe, East Tahoe, West Tahoe) and their more specific locations within each quadrant.
+They’re categorized (tagged) as being either a family fun hike (less than 5 miles), day hike (5-12 miles), or multi-day hike (12+ miles).
+To find the right trail for you, use the links on this overview page and the menus on the header, sidebar, and footer.

 Most Tahoe Trails are located in and around the Lake Tahoe Basin, although some extend well beyond.
 For example, the Pacific Crest Trail travels far north and south of the Tahoe Basin, and the Tahoe Yosemite Trail begins at Meeks Bay and continues south to Tuolumne Meadows in Yosemite National Park.
 There are multiple national forests and wilderness areas that border Lake Tahoe or are close to it.
 Also note that on a global scale, Lake Tahoe constitutes one location.
 However, we locals refer to places around Lake Tahoe as being on one of the four shores (north, south, east, or west).
 Believe it or not it can take up to 3-4 hours to drive the 72-mile circumference around Lake Tahoe can depending on traffic, weather, construction, and special events.

-Searching by activity and quadrant is the quickest way to refine your search for finding the type of traveling you want to do along the trails in the region for which you want to travel.
+Searching by quadrant and activity is the quickest way to refine your search for finding the type of traveling you want to do along the trails in the region for which you want to travel.

 Searching by specific location (bullet list) will primarily yield information about Tahoe Trails that originate at that location, but can also include relevant (tagged) articles from Lessons Learned and Trail Journal.
 Searching by quadrant only will yield all information pertaining to that region (which may include articles from Lessons Learned and Trail Journal).